Cash-strapped University of California may spend millions on president's residence

 Some regents, however, were skeptical.

-“The last time I was at the Blake House was about eight years ago and I thought it was pretty run down then,” said Regent Fred Ruiz, who suggested that the university sell the property instead of renovating it.
+“The last time I was at the Blake House was about eight years ago and I thought it was pretty run down then,” said Ruiz, who in the end voted Wednesday to support beginning preliminary work on the project.

 The historic mansion sits in the quiet community of Kensington - four miles to the north of the U.C.
-Berkeley campus and proximate to the system’s administrative offices in nearby Oakland.
+Berkeley campus and near the system’s administrative offices in Oakland.
 It was donated to the university in 1957 and has traditionally been used to serve as the living quarters for the university system’s presidents.

 As the mansion lay in disrepair, the university was paying to lease living quarters for its presidents, spending more than $100,000 for each of the past five years to house outgoing President Mark Yudof, and entering into a two-year lease of about $10,000 per month for a house for Napolitano.